mark-styx/pyDatorama/readme.md

 ## *Overview*

-The purpose of this library is to provide simple tools to interface with the Datorama api.
-An api token provided by Datorama is required to access the api.
+The purpose of this library is to provide simple wrapper to interface with the Datorama api.
+An API token provided by Datorama is required to access the API.
 This library is currently limited to the 'platform' requests.
 These functions generally are used for streamlining or automating administrative and bulk management tasks for Datorama.
 The available functionality includes:

 - Bulk stream processing
 - Bulk stream renaming